cakephp/docs/en/views/themes.rst

 necessary assets in its webroot directory.
 This allows for easy packaging and distribution of themes.
 While in development, requests for theme assets will be handled by :php:class:`Dispatcher`.
-To improve performance for production environments, its recommended that you either symlink or copy theme assets into the application's webroot.
+To improve performance for production environments, it's recommended that you either symlink or copy theme assets into the application's webroot.
 See below for more information.

 To use the new theme webroot create directories like